 Then I start my bargaining.

 Now, note, let’s say he had earlier said he was selling the business and property for 40 Million naira, I can bargain to buy it for 25 Million naira.

 After so much back and forth, if he finally agrees,

-The next stage here is looking for funds to buy the business.
+The next stage here is looking for funds to buy the business in Nigeria.
 So since I don’t have cash funds I’ll go for relationship funds and that is contacting my friends that can afford the buy such kind of business.
 This is where making friends with the movers and shakers of Nigeria come into play.

 Here, all I have to do is to inform my friends about the business opportunity and how I’ll like to buy

 the business with their support with is not totally free.

 I’ll have to let go of something for them to get their cut or make profits.

 At this point, I’ll choose with heart my friends who will really be interested in the business and property.
 After deciding that, the next stage is to pay him a visit and have a chit chat about what I’ve found.